M4NU5/Personal_Website/content/blog/tech/linux-gaming-in-2025/index.md

 As for me?
 Linux stays my daily driver not because it’s perfect, but because it aligns with how I work, build, and learn.
 It removes barriers for me to expand my technical skills.
 Windows is there when I need it, but Linux is where I feel at home.

+If I were starting fresh today: install Fedora, dual-boot it alongside Windows, and keep Windows purely for anti-cheat games.
+That's it.
+Linux for everything else.
 ## Bonus: Nobara Linux Gaming Setup

 - **Distro**: ~~Nobara KDE (Fedora-based)~~ Fedora